TimLinkous/AlternateNotebooks/README.md

 ### Group Research

-Divide into groups of three.

-Talk with an instructor to lock in your groups.

-Look into the various notebook tech below, decide on one of them, and talk to the instructor about it.
+As a group, Look into the various notebook tech below, decide on four to present of them, and talk to the instructor about it.

-Once given the go-ahead, research the tech and talk about it within your group.
+Once given the go-ahead, research the tech and talk about it within the group.
 Gather lots of info about the tech, putting links to articles, tutorials, and the tech itself into your copy of this repo.
 (Make a folder in the repo, name it after your tech, and add all your materials there.)

 ### Presentation

-Create a simple Google Slides presentation on the notebook projects/products your group reviewed.
+For each nootbook tech chosen, create a simple Google Slides presentation on the notebook projects/products your group reviewed.
 Compare and contrast against Jupyter Notebook.
-Your preso should be about 6 slides long:
+Each tech preso should be about 6 slides long:
 - 1: Describe the tech, who built it, what its key features are
 - 2: Explain the special features that the creators stress
 - 3: Compare it to Jupyter